gagle/node-tftp/README.md

     <tr><td>6</td><td>-76%</td></tr>
   </table>

   Take into account that with a bigger window more elements must be sorted (remember that UDP doesn't sort the incoming packets).
-This doesn't slow down the transfer very much but instead it requires more CPU.
-A window size of 4 is a good trade between speed and CPU usage.
+This doesn't slow down the transfer very much but it requires more CPU.
+A window size of 4 is a good trade between transfer speed and CPU usage.

   Right now a window size of 6 is the maximum in Windows due to the [packet loss](#udploss).
 With a window size of 7 or greater a lot of timeouts and retransmissions begin to occur, so the recommendation is to use a window size of 4, the default value.
 - __retries__ - _Number_